Top of the page

 Your back will probably feel stiff and sore.
 You may find it uncomfortable to sit or stand in one position for very long.
 This usually gets better after several weeks.
 But your back could be a little stiff for up to 6 months.
 You will have a small scar on your back, but it may fade with time.

-Many people are able to go back to work and daily activities as soon as the pain improves.
+Many people are able to go back to work and their daily routine as soon as the pain improves.
 If you work in an office, you may go back to work in 2 to 4 weeks.
 If your job requires physical labour (such as lifting or twisting), you may be able to go back to work in 4 to 8 weeks.